 MEET OUR BOARD:

-Nikia Acy, Vice President
+Nikia Acy, Marketing Director

 Nikia Acy, multitalented New York native and SBYBP Vice President relocated to Santa Barbara in August 2014.
 Previously a professional dancer, Nikia has trained with Alvin Ailey, performed with the Oscar nominated group IMPACT Repertory Theater, and performed in several charity events.
 Currently pursuing a Bachelor's in Organizational Communication while working in the Hospitality industry, Nikia is the driving force behind the social media and marketing of SBYBP.
 She is also active in the community by assisting the connection and collaboration of community based organizations and volunteering.
 Nikia's current focus is creating professional development opportunities for college students preparing to conclude their undergraduate career.
 She enjoys avid traveling, fitness, and photography in her spare time.